AdamIshay/brain_mri/README.md

 ## Install requirements.
-We used Python 3.6 to run the code.
+We used Python 3.6 for our experiments.

 You can use the following to create a suitable Conda environment.

 ### CREATE ENVIRONMENT
 Create and activate Conda environment:

 'conda create --name clevrer python=3.6'
 'conda activate clevrer'

 ### INSTALLATION
 Install Clingo version (5.3.0 for now) and make sure that it is in your PATH variable.
 You run the following for this:

 'conda install -c potassco clingo==5.3.0 '

 Additionally, you will have to install Clyngor for calling Clingo in Python.
 You can install with:
 'conda install -c conda-forge clyngor'

 Install the rest of the requirements with:

 'conda install -c conda-forge tqdm'
 'conda install -c anaconda ipython'
 'conda install -c anaconda nltk'